pittisl/pittisl.github.io/content/publication/2023-intertwined-heterogeneity/index.md

 ## Background

-In practical Federated Learning (FL) scenarios, it is not uncommon to witness excessive or even unlimited staleness in clients’ model updates, especially when the client devices have very limited computing power, local energy budget, or communication capabilities.
-Traditional asynchronous Federated Learning (AFL) solution, such as weighted aggregation, results in improper bias towards fast clients and misses important knowledge in slow clients’ model updates, when data and device heterogeneities are intertwined.
+An intuitive solution to device heterogeneity in Federated Learning is asynchronous FL, which does not wait for slow clients but updates the global model whenever having received a client update.
+If a slow client’s excessive latency is longer than a training epoch, it will use an outdated global model to compute its model update, which will be stale when aggregated at the server and affect model accuracy.
+Traditional asynchronous Federated Learning (AFL) solution to staleness, such as weighted aggregation, results in improper bias towards fast clients and misses important knowledge in slow clients’ model updates, when data and device heterogeneities are intertwined.

-To demonstrate its impact, we conducted experiments by using the MNIST dataset on 100 clients to train a 3-layer CNN model.
-We set data heterogeneity as that each client only contain samples in one data class, and set device heterogeneity as a staleness of 40 epochs on clients with data samples in class 5.
-Results in the bottom-left figure show that, staleness will lead to large degradation of model accuracy, and using weighted aggregation will further enlarge the degradation.
-The bottom-right figure also shows that other techniques such as DC-ASGD become ineffective rapidly with the increase of staleness epoch value.
+we conducted experiments using a real-world disaster image dataset, which contains 6k images of 5 disaster classes (e.g., fires and floods) with different levels of damage severity.
+In FL of 100 clients, we set data heterogeneity as that each client only contain samples in one data class, and set device heterogeneity as a staleness of 100 epochs on 15 clients with images of severe damage.
+When using this dataset to fine- tune a pre-trained ResNet18 model, results in the figure below show that staleness leads to large degradation of model accuracy, and weighted aggregation results in even lower accuracy than direct aggregation, because contributions from images of severe damage on stale clients are reduced by the weights.

 ![The impact of staleness in asynchronous Federated Learning](2023-intertwined-heterogeneity/intertwined-fig1.png)